History, tourist information, and nearby accommodation

 Waun Mawn has been described as the remains of a stone row, and also as a stone circle.
 If it is indeed a row then a lot of stones have gone missing over the centuries!
 But if it is a stone circle then the remaining stones indicate a circle with a huge circumference.

 Nearby is a solitary standing stone, dubbed, naturally, 'Waun Mawn Stone'.
 This solitary stone is by far the most impressive, measuring some 2.3 metres high.
 It stands to the west of the main group, but is it part of a larger complex of stones, or something else entirely?

 Waun Mawn translates roughly from the Welsh for a peat moorland.

-Access to the stones is quite easy, and involves a 5-minute walk on a farm track.
+Access to the stones is via a moderate 15-minute uphill walk on a rough track.
 There is a rough layby on the B4329, immediately north of the cattle grid at the southern edge of Tafarn-y-bwlch.
 If you are coming from the north, don't cross the cattle grid!

 About Waun Mawn

 Location: On a farm track off the B4329, 1.5 miles south-west of Brynberian